 The pacers are different and will employ different methods, but they’ll all be planning to run, not walk, the whole race.
 They will take into account the congestion at water stations, both in their planning and when going through the stations on race day.

 The NYRR Pace Team is comprised of experienced runners in the NYC area who offer their time to help other runners achieve their race goals.
 We look for runners who meet the following requirements:

-To join the team, you’ll need to email us a brief description of yourself, your running, and any pacing experience you might have.
-Your email should include the following information.:
+To join the team, you’ll need to email us a brief description of yourself and the information below: